 Homeownership can be complicated, but we also think it’s one of the most rewarding ventures out there.
-In our new series, Ask an Edina Realty Lawyer, we are hoping to demystify some of the trickier aspects of buying, selling and owning a home.
+In our series, Ask an Edina Realty Lawyer, we are hoping to demystify some of the trickier aspects of buying, selling, and owning a home.

-In this edition, one of our lawyers recaps how buyers and seller can protect themselves against cyber-crime and other online security breaches.
-Please note: This is not intended to provide legal advice.
+In this edition, one of our lawyers recaps how buyers and sellers can protect themselves against cybercrime and other online security breaches.

 Dear Edina Realty Legal,

 There’s a lot of talk about cybercrime in the news.
 Does this affect the real estate industry?